ct-clmsn/nim-sos/README.md

 that wrap symmetric memory allocations.
 Symmetric sequences only support values that are of [SomeNumber](https://nim-lang.org/docs/system.html#SomeNumber) types.
 Symmetric sequences provide element-access, slice, iterator, and partitioning support.

-This library also provides a convenient mechanism for implementing shmem programs using Nim templates and blocks.
+This library provides a convenient mechanism for implementing OpenSHMEM programs using Nim templates and blocks.
-Use of the 'sosBlock' feature wraps the users code with the proper shmem_init and shmem_finalize calls.
+Use of the `sosBlock` feature wraps the users code with the proper `shmem_init` and `shmem_finalize` calls.

 ### Developer Notes